Skip to Content

 • --experimental-features purls: Adds in the package URL (pURL) for certain language-specific components (such as PyPI or cargo).

 • --should-realise: This makes FlakeBOM realise (build) derivations as it comes across them.
-When attempting to retrieve provenance information, this will only work if the derivation exists locally.
-This option exists to guarantee that this will be the case.
+When attempting to retrieve provenance information, this only works if the derivation exists locally.
+This option exists to guarantee that this be the case.

 For more information about FlakeBOM’s different options, run flakebom --help locally.

-Note that in order to make use of functionality related to store provenance, you need to be running Determinate Nix on your system.
+Note that to make use of functionality related to store provenance, you need to run Determinate Nix on your system.

 Options for comprehensive coverage

-To ensure your final SBOM contains the most amount of information, it is recommended to enable all of the above options when invoking flakebom:
+To ensure that your final SBOM contains the most amount of information, we recommend enabling all of the above options when invoking flakebom:

 flakebom --dependencies --experimental-features purls --should-realise